mc-wut/mc-wut.github.io/_portfolio/portfolio-3.md

 A collection of texts were assembled from Boetie, Simon, and a number of their contemporaries.
 From those texts a dataset was built.
 Testing showed that LogisticRegression was most accurate on snippets of 75 words.
 So each text was carved up into 75 word chunks, and reassembled into a csv with an id, a chunk and a label, "Boetie", "Simon", and "Other".

 The core of the project was an extension of sklearn's DictVectorizer called FeatureEncoder.
 It creates a large feature dictionary out of the database.
-The features it uses are word ngrams and character ngrams, as well as custom stylometric features, like average sentence length, and punctuation frequency.
+The features it uses are word n-grams and character n-grams, as well as punctuation frequency.
+The classifier being used is sklearn's LogisticRegression, with the solver set to 'One versus Rest'.

 ```Python
 class FeatureEncoder(DictVectorizer):